WWII & D-Day War Cemeteries and Memorials in Normandy

 Allied – Poland

-The only Polish cemetery in France, with 696 graves of soldiers from the 1st Polish Armoured Division who fell during the Battle of the Falaise Pocket — a significant military cemetery in Normandy often overlooked in mainstream itineraries.
+This is the only Polish military cemetery in France and holds 696 graves of soldiers from the 1st Polish Armoured Division who fell during the Battle of the Falaise Pocket.

 🇫🇷 Resistance Cemetery at Gateys